pub trait FromStr: Sized {

 fn from_str(s: &str) -> Result<Self, Self::Err>

-If parsing succeeds, return the value inside Ok
+If parsing succeeds, return the value inside Ok, otherwise

 when the string is ill-formatted return an error specific to the